 - Package equipment and cargo not being used.
 Record the weight, cube, and type of retrograde cargo for each box.
-For flight planning, this information must be passed to the Fixed-Wing or Helo Ops supervisor three days in advance of pull-out. - Package hazardous cargo in its original packaging and label it.
-Locate original hazardous cargo documentation, as the pilot may request it. - For helo-supported groups, have a passenger manifest available (passenger names and flight weights), as the pilot may request it. - Identify a staging area a convenient but safe distance from the helo pad or landing strip and stage cargo there when it is packaged and ready to go. - O Communicate with the Fixed-Wing or Helo Ops supervisor to confirm pull-out flights and relay cargo details.
-For helo-supported groups, call the helo hangar at least three business days in advance to request the pull-out flight.
-Provide helo staff with all known flight details at that time.
-Call immediately if any details change over the next two days. - o Notify MacOps of planned pull-out date. - Plan the take-out in stages.
-Cargo and passengers slated for the last flight should include essential gear, survival food for one week, and someone to provide weather observations, in case the takeout needs to be aborted for any reason.

-- Communicate with Lodging personnel at least two days before arriving in McMurdo to arrange or confirm room assignments. - o Take GPS coordinates of all release sites for the end-of-season environmental report.
+This information will be passed to the fixed-wing or helicopter supervisor for pull-out flight planning. - Package hazardous cargo in its original packaging and label it.
+Locate original hazardous cargo documentation, as the pilot may request it. - Identify a staging area next to the landing strip and place cargo there when it is packaged and ready to go. - Communicate with the fixed-wing or helicopter supervisor to confirm pull-out flights and relay cargo details. - o Notify MacOps of planned pull-out date. - Plan the take-out in stages.
+Cargo and passengers slated for the last flight should include essential gear and survival food for one week, as well as someone to provide weather observations, in case the takeout needs to be aborted for any reason. - o Communicate with Housing personnel at least two days before arriving in McMurdo to arrange and confirm room assignments. - o Take GPS coordinates of all release sites for the end-of-season Environmental report.